Yuri010/yuri010.github.io/_posts/2022-08-08-android-modding.md

 # Android Modding

-### DISCLAIMER: I AM NOT RESPONSIBLE FOR BRICKED DEVICES OR ANYTHING LIKE THAT
-### WITH GREAT POWER COMES GREAT RESPONSIBILITY, PROCEED AT YOUR OWN RISK
-### UNLOCKING YOUR DEVICE COMPLETELY FACTORY RESETS IT, AND WIPES ANY DATA TO DIGITAL HEAVEN

 Modding Android, it may be the most normal thing for superusers, others have never heard of it.
 This post will explain a bunch of the basic things.

 ### 1. Terminology